garden-io/garden/docs/reference/commands.md

         # With the `hostname` variable being defined in the Project configuration.
         #
         # For each value specified under this field, every occurrence of that string value (even as part of a longer
         # string) will be replaced when calculating the action version.
-The action configuration is not affected.
+The action configuration (used when performing
+        # the action) is not affected.
+        #
+        # For instances when the value to replace may be overly broad (e.g. "api") it is generally better to use the
+        # `excludeFields` option, since that should be more surgical.
         excludeValues:

       # The spec for the specific action type.